hupe13/album-medialib-github/readme.md

 * german translation
 * update procedure for all my plugins adjusted
-* php warning abouth path fixed
+* php warning about path fixed

 ### 250425